SDSU-Research-CI/SDSU-Research-CI.github.io/docs/instructionalcluster/instructors-reportingissues.md

 # Submitting Emails

-If students encounter any issues with accessing and using the Instructional Cluster, we appreciate your collaboration in submitting detailed and informative emails to the [Research & Cyberinfrastructure ](mailto:itd-research.ci@sdsu.edu) department.
+If students encounter any issues with accessing and using VERNE, we appreciate your collaboration in submitting detailed and informative emails to the [Research & Cyberinfrastructure ](mailto:itd-research.ci@sdsu.edu) department.
 To ensure smooth troubleshooting, please follow the guidelines below when submitting emails:

 1. Email Subject
     - **Subject Line:** Include a descriptive subject line that summarizes the issue concisely.<br><br>